 Hiring a personal trainer isn’t necessary.
-But if reaching your goals and fitting into your perfect dress are a priority, then you may find it beneficial.
+But if reaching your goals and fitting into your perfect dress are your priority, then you may find it beneficial.
 But don’t think because you’ve hired one it’s going to be easy.
 It won’t be.
 If getting fit and healthy was easy work, everyone would be doing it.

 So should you hire a personal trainer for your wedding?

 But you’ll soon discover, once you get into the mood for training, you’ll probably want to continue after the wedding.
 Exercise can be addictive, you may not think it now, but wait till you get started.